scepman/scepman-docs/docs/certificate-deployment/jamf/users.md

 ## User Certificates on Computers

-Please add another "macOS Configuration Profile".
+Under Computers -> Configuration Profiles, please add another "macOS Configuration Profile".
 Under the General Tab, change the Level to "User Level".
-Choose "SCEP" as payload.
+On the left side, switch to the "SCEP" tab and configure a new SCEP payload.
 Activate "Use the External Certificate Authority settings to enable Jamf Pro as SCEP proxy for this configuration profile" and enter the following information:

 | Field | Description | Value/Example |
 | :--- | :--- | :--- |